Skip to content

 What should be fixed first on a content-heavy site?

-Usually the highest-leverage template and architecture issues: indexation waste, weak clusters, schema gaps, and internal-link patterns that undercut discoverability.
+Usually the template and architecture issues with the widest effect: indexation waste, weak clusters, schema gaps, and internal-link patterns that undercut discoverability.

 AI Advisory Call Prep Guide — PDF cover